Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Methodology

 where $w_{i}\left( x\right) $ are the same weights as for Random Forests.
 Based on $\widehat{F}\left( y|X=x\right) $, we can estimate the desired conditional $\alpha $-quantile $Q_{\alpha }\left( x\right) $ as

-An important difference between QR Forests and Random Forests is that, for each node in each tree, Random Forests keep just the mean of the observations that fall into the respective node, while QR Forests store the values of all observations in the respective node for computing the conditional distribution.
+An important difference between QR Forests and Random Forests is that, for each node in each tree, Random Forests keep only the mean of the observations that fall in that node, whereas QR Forests keep the values of all the observations in that node to compute the conditional distribution.